cwellsx/apis/README.md

 ## Why

-The graph shows everything on one page -- both, the architecture and its details.
+The graph shows both the architecture and its details.

-Because the display is interactive you can:
+The display is interactive:

 - See the top-level architecture
 - Drill down to specific details
 - Extract data e.g. call graphs

-So it doesn't have the usual problem of a graphical view -- i.e. showing too much, too little, or the wrong details.

 Reflection reverse-engineers your actual, current software architecture: